-Australia beat South Africa to set up Cricket World Cup final with India
+Australia’s Travis Head breaks South Africa’s hearts in Cricket World Cup

 Travis Head (62) led Australia’s rollicking start before a mid-innings wobble put the five-time champions in a spot of bother.

-South Africa did not let big partnerships bloom but Australia eventually reached the target with Steve Smith (30) and Jos Inglis (28) providing useful cameos.
+South Africa did not let big partnerships bloom, but Australia eventually reached the target with Steve Smith (30) and Jos Inglis (28) providing useful cameos.

+Australia’s captain, Pat Cummins, hailed his side’s performance, including their fielding, which came under fire in earlier matches.

+“It was a great effort, and there were plenty of good performances.
+I’m pretty pumped,” he said.

+“[Our fielding] probably wasn’t up to scratch at the start of the tournament.
+But the effort was showed by all today.
+You’ve got David Warner, 37, diving around in the field.”

-Earlier, Temba Bavuma’s decision to bat under an overcast sky backfired and South Africa slumped to 24-4 inside 12 overs before light rain held up play.
+Earlier, Temba Bavuma’s decision to bat under an overcast sky backfired, and South Africa slumped to 24-4 inside 12 overs before light rain held up play.

-Miller and Heinrich Klaasen (47) arrested the slide after play resumed with a 95-run partnership but Head’s double strike put Australia back in charge.
+Miller and Heinrich Klaasen (47) arrested the slide after play resumed with a 95-run partnership, but Head’s double strike put Australia back in charge.

 Miller smashed Cummins for a six to bring up his hundred but fell in the same over trying to clear the rope again.